mattiamonti/pytest-bdd-report/README.rst

 Usage
 -----

-Once the plugin is installed, you can generate BDD reports in an HTML file using the command
+Once installed, you can generate BDD reports in an HTML file using the following command:

 ::